-Our school operates nutrition programs serving breakfast (7:30-7:50 A.M.) and lunch (during student's scheduled break).
+Our school operates nutrition programs serving breakfast (7:15-7:50 A.M.) and lunch (during student's scheduled break).
 Breakfast is not available on late start days.
 School prepared sack lunches can be purchased whenever your child goes on a school field trip.
 Students are encouraged to participate in the school nutrition programs.
 Our programs offer quality, appetizing food choices that meet the Dietary Guidelines for Americans.
 All students must remain on school grounds at lunchtime.
 Only those students with passes issued by the office may go home for lunch.
-Breakfast and lunch are available free or at a reduced price for families with income levels that meet federal guidelines.
-Contract your school office for a free or reduced price application.